rtek1000/DDS-915-DIY/README.md

 ### Accessories

-- The gun filter can be made with two layers of felt, 3M brand is very good quality, can be found as "Scotch-Brite Floor Cloth".
+- The gun filter can be made with two layers of felt (3M brand is very good quality, can be found as "Scotch-Brite Floor Cloth")

 ![img](https://upload.wikimedia.org/wikipedia/commons/1/1b/Colored_felt_cloth.jpg)